Electric machine: Operating principle

 As current flows within a magnetic field, a force is induced that causes movement.
 With this movement also within the magnetic field, a voltage is induced in the machine.
 This induced voltage affects the current in the machine, which in turn affects the force and speed, and ultimately the induced voltage again.
 This feedback tends to drive the machine to an equilibrium so that the electrical energy and mechanical energy are matched (plus losses).
 With proper orientation of magnetic fields, wires, voltages, and currents, an electric machine can convert electric energy (electricity) to mechanical energy (motion) and vice-versa.

 Electric machines typically separate their moving and non-moving portions and identify them uniquely.
 In rotating machines, the stationary portion is called the stator, while the rotating portion is the rotor.
-The stator and rotor may having windings (wire wound around them) to carry the current on the electrical side and/or to help create the magnetic field.
-The current carrying winding is called the armature winding while the magnetic field winding is called the field winding.
+The stator and rotor may have windings (wire wound around them) to carry the current on the electrical side and/or to help create the magnetic field.
+The current-carrying winding is called the armature winding while the magnetic field winding is called the field winding.
 All rotating machines have armature windings, but not all machines have field windings: the magnetic field can be created by a permanent magnet or an electromagnet created by the field winding.
 The armature winding and field winding (if applicable) can be on either the stator or rotor, depending on the machine design, however they are rarely on the same part.